rapid-community/RapidOS/Readme Collection/UWP README.md

 - **Parental Controls**
 - **Mail**

-Here's section, explaining what can be kept in the system using **Custom Features** in RapidOS:

-## Custom Features in RapidOS
+## Custom Features:

-Using the Custom Features in RapidOS, you can select which default Windows apps to remove or keep.
-Below are the apps that can be retained if desired:
+Using the Custom Features, you can select which default Windows apps to remove or keep.
+Below are the apps that can be retained if desired.

 - **Microsoft Edge**
 - **Microsoft Teams**
 - **OneDrive**
 - **Microsoft Office** and individual Office apps (**Excel**, **OneNote**, **PowerPoint**, **Word**, **Outlook**)
 - **Your Phone**

-These options allow for more flexibility during installation, letting you customize the system according to your needs.